AdobeDocs/workfront.en/help/classic/workfront-fusion/connections/keys.md

 ## Using keys in Workfront Fusion

-If a module requires a public or private key, you can add it to the keychain in the [Configure a module's settings](../../workfront-fusion/modules/configure-a-modules-settings.md).
+If a module requires a public or private key, you can add it to the keychain in the [Configure a module's settings in Adobe Workfront Fusion](../../workfront-fusion/modules/configure-a-modules-settings.md).

 <!--
 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">